Before COVID-19, an entirely different kind of infection had hospitals all over the globe completely spooked.

 Often, when you inhale spores from a deadly fungus, they can bud inside of your organs.
 It’s easier for them to make it that far if your immune defenses are already down.

 Meet Candida auris.
 This is the strain that was worrying epidemiologists before the pandemic… and has them even more worried now.
-C. auris doesn’t function like other fungi – balancing the gut to benefit us, or escaping into the bloodstream when a patient has leaky gut.
+C. auris doesn’t function like other fungi – balancing the gut and escaping into the bloodstream when a patient has leaky gut or an imbalanced immune system.

 It can pass from person to person, and it can live on metal, plastic, fabric, and paper surfaces.